 questions for class discussion

 1. What is likely to be the enduring legacy of Bill Clinton in American politics?
 Did the focus on his personality and the scandals leading to impeachment drastically alter the way he is likely to be viewed by future historians, or will his economic policies and his political success in steering the Democratic Party toward the political center be viewed as substantive achievements outweighing the weaknesses?
-See boxed quotes on pages 960 and 967.
+(See boxed quotes on pages 959 and 967.)

 2. Compare and contrast American foreign policy at the beginning of the twentieth century to that of the beginning of the twenty-first century.
 What differences are there?
 Are there any similarities?
 What were the successes and failures of American foreign policy in the post–Cold War era?
 Was the use of American military power in the Persian Gulf War and the Balkans a model for how American power could be effectively brought to bear, or did it demonstrate the limits of even the sole superpower’s ability to resolve regional conflicts?

 3. Why has culture become the focus of a series of wars between different intellectuals and social groups in the past ten years?
 Why are many of these wars over issues fought in American colleges and universities?
-See boxed quote on page 965.
+(See boxed quote on page 965.)

 makers of america: the latinos